All transcriptions are copyrighted by the Jefferson County Historical Society and are available for your personal use only.

 remained and worked at home until he had attained his majority.
 He secured

 as fair an educatiion as the common schools in those days afforded.
-He
+He served in Company F, Eighty-eighth Enrolled Missouri Militia, and was made

 a sergeant and did active field duty on several occasions.
 In 1864 he